section-engineering-education/engineering-education/content/articles/how_to_solve_linear_equations_using_matlab/index.md

 ### Undetermined equations

-These are problems in which m>n.
+These are equations in which m>n.
 It means that the provided information is insufficient to give a solution to the problem example;

 4x + 5y =6